 6.1.4 Protocol Improvements

-[

 Most of the video traffic used HTTP and TCP for the delivery of both wired and wireless Internet.
 The transmission control protocol, mostly known as TCP or TCP/IP [17], has been invented over 40 years ago.
 Over the years, it has been evolving steadily and it became the number transport protocol on the Internet and finally also on mobile networks.
 Today, around 75% of the traffic is encrypted in mobile data networks.
 TCP, in combination with TLS, requires three round trips before the actual data can be sent.
 However, innovation in the context became very hard.

 In response to these challenges with slow innovation of TCP, Internet companies started experimenting with proprietary protocols build on top of UDP.
 UDP is a very basic protocol.
 It only provides the bare minimum functionality and is suitable for new protocols to be built on top of it.
 It is well supported by all infrastructure on the Internet.
 Protocols on top of UDP can be implemented in applications so it allows for rapid deployment of new versions.
 The experiments with UDP protocols evolved into an effort to bring in the engineering community and openly collaborate on a single protocol framework on top of UDP.
 An Internet Engineering Task Force working group has been established to specify a protocol called QUIC (Quick UDP Internet Connections).
 Shortly it is likely to see the first QUIC Internet standard published [18].